Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

-## Charge inversion and nanoscale phenomena for living cells ##
+## Electrostatic code, charge inversion, and nanoscale phenomena for living cells ##

-Giant charge inversion and nanoscale phenomena for living cells are studied using the Fortran 2003 code, and molecular dynamics simulations are execcuted (Refs.
+Electrostatic code, charge inversion, and nanoscale phenomena for living cells are studied using the electrostatic Fortran 2003 code, and molecular dynamics simulations are execcuted (Refs.
 1-5).
 Before that thema, we show the electostatic simulation code to understand molecular dynimics simulation.
 With the thema, "DNA in nanopores" is simulated for DNA transportation through nanepores, where